anonmega01/symfony5/ReadMe.md

 * Apply the new fields to the new class diagram

+* upgrade project ( and/or dependencies) to the latests stable versions.

 * Review Exceptions and error handling

 * course_content as html ( insert my html code ) then should be treated and viewed as normal html, not like un-rendered code .